saitamasahil/Linux-App-Manager-eXtended/README.md

 - Start LAMX with `./lamx`.
 - Type the number of the menu option you want and press Enter.
 - For installing, uninstalling, or updating LAMX itself, use the LAMX System Management option in the main menu.
-- You can only use the uninstall and update options after installing LAMX systemwide.
 - After installing systemwide, you can simply type `lamx` in any terminal to start the app.
 - For help or more information, use the Help/About option in the menu.